-Attractive, comfortable ground floor apartment in Edwardian seaside cottage, surrounded by lovely gardens.
+Beautifully presented ground floor apartment in pretty Edwardian seaside cottage, surrounded by lovely gardens.
 Superbly located for exploring the beautiful North Norfolk coast.
 10 minute walk to Sheringham's high street, shops and restaurants, the Blue Flag beach, steam railway, theatre and coast path.
-The apartment, on the ground floor of the owners' home, is completely self-contained, with its own entrance.
+The apartment is completely self-contained, with its own entrance.
 It is entirely level, ideal for families with children or older guests.
 Ample private off-street parking on our driveway- leave the car, walk or take the excellent Coasthopper bus or the train.
 Free high speed wifi.
 Open all year, with short breaks available from October to April.
 With central heating, additional electric radiators and a log fire the cottage is very cosy in winter.